clementjambon/TinyRobotEngine/README_ROBOT.md

 ```
 The corresponding weights will be saved in `models/OpenVLA_7B_fake_awq`.

-NB: we currently export the weights of the vision backbone but inference isn't fully operational yet (TODO(Clement)).
+NB: we currently export the weights of the vision backbone but inference isn't fully working yet.

 ### Quantizing to INT4 (for ARM)